About your Cottage

 LOG BURNING STOVE

-To light the fire, place about 6 sheets of scrunched up newspaper in the grate.
+To light the fire, place a fire-lighter in the grate.
 Put 3 or 4 pieces of kindling on top of the paper and one small log on the top of the kindling.
-Then light the newspaper and ensure the door is closed.
+Then light the fire lighter and ensure the door is closed.
 The air vent on the front of the fire should be open approximately 1 revolution (turning the dial anti-clockwise).

 The stove works best when it only has a small number of logs in it at any time – one or two logs is sufficient and will keep the sitting room warm.
 Do not leave the door of the fire open at any time.